-- ◆ There are 111 play sites identified; a total of 9.86 hectares. - Wirral with between 0.03 ha to 0.12ha per 1,000 population is short of the FIT suggested standard of 0.25 ha per 1,000 population. - Potential gaps in catchment mapping are noted to the Birkenhead, Heswall and Bromborough Eastham areas. - A greater proportion of play sites (75%) rate above the threshold for quality.
+- There are 111 play sites identified; a total of 9.86 hectares. - Wirral with between 0.03 ha to 0.12ha per 1,000 population is short of the FIT suggested standard of 0.25 ha per 1,000 population. - The geographic layout of settlements means some play sites are located adjacent to neighbouring settlement areas.
+These sites are recognised as having a role to help serve the urban populations within proximity. - On this basis, the more urban areas of Birkenhead Suburban, Bromborough Eastham and Heswall areas could have potential quantity shortfalls. - Potential gaps in catchment mapping are noted to the Birkenhead, Heswall and Bromborough Eastham areas. - A greater proportion of play sites (75%) rate above the threshold for quality.
 Lower quality scoring sites tends to reflect a lack in and/or range of equipment and overall general condition. - Nearly all play provision rates above the threshold for value; reflecting the social, healthy and developmental benefits provision can provide.